BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 This is a repository for the system-testing assignment of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called moodle(https://moodle.com/).

-$$*TODO* Add some general description about the software$$
+Moodle is a website for managing online courses.

 ## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+Go to https://download.moodle.org/ and download it from there according to regular instructions

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
+We tested the role changing of participants and adding new content in a moodle course.
 We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions
+*User story:* Teacher downgrades a user permissions from TA to student

-*Preconditions:* There is a course with a teacher
+*Preconditions:* There is a course with at least two participants, one is Manager and Teacher simulating our lecturer Ahiya, the other one is Teacher simulating our TA Keren

+*Expected outcome:* Keren becomes a regular student just like us.

-*Expected outcome:* The quiz is added to the course.
+*User story:* The user tries to add new content to the course.

-*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.
+*Preconditions:* There is a course with at least two participants, one is Manager and Teacher simulating our lecturer Ahiya, the other one is doesn't matter simulating our TA Keren

-*Expected outcome:* The student receives 100.
-$$
+*Expected outcome:* if Keren was TA then she can succesfully addd new content else if Keren was changed to Student by Ahiya the test will fail.

 ## How we tested
 We used two different testing methods: